citra-emu/citra-web/site/content/entry/citra-progress-report-2018-q2.md

 Whenever a game requests it, Citra will pause the game and pull up a text box that you can fill in like any other.

+## Open Source System Archives ([#3977](https://github.com/citra-emu/citra/pull/3977), [#3881](https://github.com/citra-emu/citra/pull/3881)) by [B3n30](https://github.com/B3n30)

+Many Nintendo 3DS games require the use of system archives, that contain things like fonts, a bad word list, and assets for Miis.
+Because these are copyrighted, Citra could not include them, and users had to dump a copy from their consoles, which was a generally tedious and error-prone process.

+Now, [B3n30](https://github.com/B3n30) has created open source alternative fonts and a bad word list that can be used in games instead of the official archives.
+And, because these are open source, they are now included with Citra.
+If a game requires either archive, and you haven't dumped them yet, it'll automatically give the game the alternative archives, further decreasing Citra's dependency on copyrighted material.

 ## [Implement shadow map](https://github.com/citra-emu/citra/pull/3778) by [wwylele](https://github.com/wwylele)

 Shadow mapping is a way to quickly apply shadows to 3D scenes.
 It first renders